EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 ## Exercise 3: Explore cloud file storage

 1. Navigate to the **Documents** library on the **Campaigns - Events** team site as **Lynne Robbins**.

+    Note: Lynne is following that site.
+Therefore, you can find the site under **Following** on the SharePoint start page.
+Another option to find the site is using the search on the M365 Copilot page.

 1. In the Documents library, open **Contoso Electronics Announces Electronic Events Legal Department Moves.docx** in the Microsoft Word desktop app.
 Ensure, **Autosave** is **On**.
 Make a change to the document, e.g., on page 2, apply the style **Quote** to the last paragraph.

     If you are asked to activate Office, sign in using Lynne Robbins.